(Note. Tidron is no longer able to felt. Any who reach to him feel Aranayan or nothing at all.)

 He is representative of the best qualities of chivalry, fraternity, and romantic love and it is whispered that his kind spirit, his true heart and his valor are so great that his homely, plain appearance is the only way to keep him from outshining the sun and thus his humility to avoid outshining his beloved Aravel.

 Tidron has not been seen in some time.
 It is known that he quarreled with Aranayan and was struck down by a beam of white-gold radiance and has since gone missing.
 Perhaps Tidron stepped into the beam to protect the mysterious woman who appears in every tale about him.
-In any case, it is unknown whether Tidron survived.
+In any case, it is unknown whether Tidron survived. (*Note, it is now known as he was revealed to have been living on Lune Mountain when confronted by Cromwell.)

 Correct Worship and Rites/Rituals/Requirements